safafa/NY_Times_article/README.md

 # NY_Times_article
-new york times article clone
+This is a new york times article clone created using only HTML an CSS